okohll/abdocs/content/docs/integrations/importing.md

 tags:
 - Citizen Developer
 ---
-agileBase allows data to be imported from CSV (Comma Separated Variable) files.
+Agilebase allows data to be imported from CSV (Comma Separated Variable) files.
 All popular spreadsheet software can save data in this format.

 Anyone with [**manage** privileges]({{<relref "/docs/security-and-compliance/security-features/privileges">}}) on a table can import data into it.